lexus2k/nixie_clock/README.md

 Remember, IGMP Snooping must be enabled to allow zeroconf protocol.

+## Integrating with Home Assisant

+NixieClocks support digest authentication over https.
+So, they can be esaily integrated to [Home Assistant](https://www.home-assistant.io/integrations/rest).
+For example, here is the curl example on how to get current temperature from the NixieClock device:

+> curl --digest --user admin:password -d "name=temp" -k -X POST https://192.168.1.68/param

+You can make NixieClocks to play desired melody (number 5):

+> curl --digest --user admin:password -d "name=temp&value=5" -k -X POST https://192.168.1.68/param

 ## Manual on Keys

 There are 2 types of Nixie Clocks available: